T

 Food

-Eating at hawker centers and food courts with local dishes.
+Eating at hawker centers and food courts, with occasional convenience store snacks.

 Transport